Home About Testimonials Ancient Egypt Greek Legacies Greek Warfare Romans in Britain Fossils & Bones Novels Tony North's CV

 I will give a short lesson on how to paint accurately with acrylic paint (e.g. dry brush after washing it, correct mistakes, keep hand steady by resting it on the table, only touch with the tip of the brush).

-Then children will make an artefact - these will be similar to those I have just shown them.
+Then children will make an artefact - these will be similar to those I have shown them.
 Each child has his or her own artefact, except when it would be very difficult for one child to finish it.
-I will bring enough materials that you can make up to two of each artefact.
-Depending on the option chosen for the day, there will be around 16 different artefacts in all - this means you can make a very impressive museum display at the end of the day.
+Depending on the option chosen for the day, there will be up to 16 different artefacts in all - this means you can make a very impressive museum display.

 The methods and materials have been carefully designed so that children can make artefacts of high quality and durability.
-They are also differentiated by difficulty level so you can assign a suitable task to each child with.
+They are also differentiated by difficulty level so you can assign a suitable task to each child.
+Photos of the artefacts are shown here: pharaohs fashion.

 Pharaoh statue painted by a year 4 child